Rafefix/BismuthEngine/README.md

 # BismuthEngine
-Repository for the degree course in Engines, where we will create our own engine from scratch containing info about the engine, author,
+Repository for the degree course in Engines, where we will create our own engine from scratch.

 Our engine, Bismuth Engine, is a videogame engine made from scratch by two students in the UPC degree in Design and Development of Videogames, and more specifically, during the course in